ms7199/Airbnb-Booking-Analysis/README.md

 * What can we learn from predictions? (ex: locations, prices, reviews, etc)
 * Which hosts are the busiest and why?
 * Is there any noticeable difference of traffic among different areas and what could be the reason for it?

+# **Overall Observation/Conclusion:**
+---

+* The majority of guests like individual rooms or complete homes over communal accommodations.

+* Brooklyn and Manhattan are New York's two prestigious, wealthy, and upscale neighbourhoods.

+* Some properties have minimum nightly stays that are greater than 365 days, which may appeal to students, low-wage workers, and immigrants.

+* Even if a home's location greatly influences its price, just because a location is popular doesn't guarantee that the property will be occupied the majority of the time.

+* Because the characteristics provided in this dataset are of such poor quality for determining the value of properties, performing a regression on it may have a significant error rate.
+By examining the correlation heatmap, we may observe this.
+We would require more features such as bedrooms, bathrooms, property age (we believed it would be a very essential one), the tax rate that applies to land, additional amenities in the room, and the distance to the closest hospital, store, or school.
+These characteristics and pricing may be closely related.

+* With the help of time series analysis, it is feasible to create predictions about the occupancy rate at specific times of the month or season.

+* It would be helpful if we got the average guest reviews of a property; this would help us understand the property better and may also affect the price.
+A little bit